pac4j/play-pac4j/README.md

 ### 3.0.0 -> 4.0.0 (Play 2.6)

 The `Security` trait extends the `BaseController` and thus, the `controllerComponents` must be injected.
+The `HttpExecutionContext` no longer needs to be injected into the `Security` trait.

 ### 2.5.x / 2.6.x -> 3.0.0